-- Push the filter sample holder into the oven, close the quartz ball joint, run a Dry Wet Filter cycle. - Choose Sucrose as the punch area and click the Start Analysis button. - Repeat steps described above in this section until all five standards have been analyzed and the following criteria have been met: - The 5-point calibration has an $R^2 \ge 0.995$ (linear least-squares fit forced through the origin of a plot of total FID area counts vs. mass of carbon spiked). - Each of the five analyses gives an FID response to the internal standard within 90 % to 110 % of the average FID response to the internal standard for the five calibration analyses. - After successfully completing the analysis of 5-point sucrose standards, create new calibration constant by clicking on "Create Calibrations" link on the flowing path: https://csn.aqrc.ucdavis.edu/CarbonCalibrations/Search
+- Push the filter sample holder into the oven, close the quartz ball joint, run a Dry Wet Filter cycle. - Choose Sucrose as the punch area and click the Start Analysis button. - Repeat steps described above in this section until all five standards have been analyzed and the following criteria have been met: - The 5-point calibration has an $R^2 \ge 0.995$ (linear least-squares fit forced through the origin of a plot of total FID area counts vs. mass of carbon spiked).

-- To manually calculate the calibrations constant, create an excel file, sucrose_cal_date.xlsx, under U:\IMPROVE_Lab\Carbon Analysis Lab\Daily Operation files\Calibrations.
-Calculate the new instrument-specific calibration constant by dividing the current constant by the slope (percent recovery) determined in 10.3.2. - The new constant must be saved in:
+- Each of the five analyses gives an FID response to the internal standard within 90 % to 110 % of the average FID response to the internal standard for the five calibration analyses. - After successfully completing the analysis of 5-point sucrose standards, create new calibration constant by clicking on "Create Calibrations" link on the flowing path: https://csn.aqrc.ucdavis.edu/CarbonCalibrations/Search - To manually calculate the calibrations constant, create an excel file, sucrose_cal<date>.xlsx, where <date> is the date of calibration, under U:\IMPROVE_Lab\Carbon Analysis Lab\Daily Operation files\Sucrose Calibrations.
+Calculate the new instrument-specific calibration constant by dividing the current constant by the slope (percent recovery) determined in 10.3.2.

+The new constant must be saved in:

-"C:\OCEC1109\OCECPAR\InstrumentParameter.txt" for each instrument.
+"C:\SunsetOCEC\OCEC1153\OCECPAR\InstrumentParameter.txt" for each instrument.
 Values in the "InstrumentParameter.txt" file are default parameters used by the instrument and will be embedded into every raw data text file associated with each analysis.
 By default, the calculation software uses the information imbedded in the raw data to compute carbon concentrations.